I’m Afraid Your Teddy Is in Trouble Today

 by Jancee Dunn

-Mischief – and a bit of wish fulfillment – are in play when a ringleader teddy bear throws a very memorable party.
+Mischief – and a bit of wish fulfillment – is in play when a ringleader teddy bear throws a very memorable party.

 Primary (Kindergarten–Grade 2)